 - The "Burning Tides" story arc in League of Legends had estranged friends Graves and Twisted Fate doing this simultaneously for each other in what they thought was their final hour.
 Graves (who hated Fate for abandoning him when a fight went south), gave Fate the means to escape; Fate (who left because he could see it was hopeless), immediately turned around and risked his life to free Graves.
 They survived and departed as friends again.

 - Atop the Fourth Wall: An enraged Linkara destroys a pocketwatch belonging to the mysterious antagonist known as the Gunslinger, and is horrified to find out a) that the Gunslinger is trying to free his home dimension from a ruthless tyrannical government, and b) without the watch, he can never go home.
 Linkara immediately pledges all his resources to trying to fix the problem.
 And makes good on it too.

-- In Worm, Taylor discovers that the first job she went on with the Undersiders served as a decoy for Coil so that he could abduct and imprison a nine-year-old girl with precognitive powers.
+- In Worm, Taylor discovers that the first job she went on with the Undersiders served as a decoy for Coil so that he could abduct and imprison a twelve-year-old girl with precognitive powers.
 Taylor dedicates her life to rescuing the girl.